johanvarno/farkle/README.md

 # farkle
-A bit of Python, Bluemix and Hyperledger
+A bit of Hyperledger, Bluemix and Python